ytlee3/quantum_algorithms/2_Bernstein_Vazirani_algorithm/README.md

 $f(x) = x \cdot s = x_0s_0 \oplus x_1s_1 \oplus ... \oplus x_{n-1}s_{n-1}$

 Our goal is to find out the secret string s.
+In the worst-case scenario, we need to run the query n times to obtain the entire secret string.

 ## Quantum algorithm